I spent the past Thanksgiving with my friends at a group campground at the South Rim of the Grand Canyon.

 White gas stoves work terrific for winter.
 And the overall fuel cost is perhaps the lowest versus other stoves and fuel types.

 But they can be tricky to use and perhaps too intimidating for some versus a propane stove.
 I have one friend who is hesitant to use the white gas stove.
 And another person I know absolutely refused to use the Coleman two-burner stove that was part of my standard camping kit until two years ago.
 Even when I bought a converter to run off propane, she still would not touch the stove as it was admittedly complicated to use efficiently.

 Once a propane stove was purchased with its Piezoelectric starter, it was a game changer.
 Twist the knob, push the button, and the larger burners with lots of BTUs made cooking in camp almost as easy as cooking at home.
 Easy Peasy.
 Mac-n-cheesy!

 The major downside of these propane stoves?
 The small green propane tanks.

-Though these tanks are found almost everywhere, they are expensive to purchase overall.
+Though stores almost everywhere stock these tanks, they are expensive to purchase overall.
 They are not easily recyclable.
-And though these one pound tanks can be refilled, not convenient to do so on an extended trip: Sometimes multiple tanks have to be carried when on a more extended trip or when cooking for many people.
+And though these one-pound tanks can be refilled, not convenient to do so on an extended trip: Sometimes, you have to carry multiple tanks when on a more extended trip or when cooking for many people.